SimonGuilloud/orthologic-coq/README.md

 # Verified and Optimized Implementation of Orthologic Proof Search
 This repository contains the formalization in Coq of the main result of [Orthologic with Axioms](https://infoscience.epfl.ch/entities/publication/0bf03832-b873-44e1-8286-4301ecc42709) (the cut elimination theorem for orthologic), and the implementation of an algorithm deciding orthologic inequalities, optimized using memoization and reference equality: The optimized algorithm is proven correct, and lifted to a Coq tactic using reflection.
 Independent proof search and normalization tactic implmented directly in OCaml are also provided.

+The theorems and tactics are available as a plugin.

 ### Building instructions
 This formalization has been carried using Coq 8.18, [Ocaml](https://ocaml.org/docs/installing-ocaml) 5.3 and [Dune](https://dune.build/install) 3.8.
 Using opam, run:
 ```shell